mvaldenegro/mvaldenegro.github.io/_posts/2020-07-01-international-robotics-ml-programs.md

  1.- University of Barcelona - [Masters in Artificial Intelligence](https://www.fib.upc.edu/en/studies/masters/master-artificial-intelligence) This is a joint master program in AI/ML/CV with the Polytechnic University of Catalonia and Rovira i Virgili University, which gives access to a wider selection of courses than a standard program.
 Costs are 2500 - 3300 € in total during 3 semesters, around 1100 € per semester.

  2.- Autonomous University of Barcelona - [Masters in Computer Vision](https://pagines.uab.cat/mcv/) Another joint master program in ML/CV with the Open University of Catalonia, Polytechnic University of Catalonia, and Pompeu Fabra University.
 It combines classroom and distance learning, and has ties with the Computer Vision Center of the UAB.
 Costs are between 2600 - 4500 € for the whole program.

+## Multiple Countries

+ 1.- [Japan-Europe Masters on Advanced Robotics](https://jemaro.ec-nantes.fr/) A joint Erasmus Mundus Master on Robotics, in collaboration with three European and one Japanese Universities.
+The first year is spent in Europe, while the second year and Master Thesis is done in Japan.
+The complete program costs 18000 € for non-EU students, but there are scholarships available.
+Two Master's degrees are awarded at the end.